khanhduytran0/LiveContainer/README.md

 - Install your app via the "Apps" tab.
 - Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.

 Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.
+Re-patch is not needed when you refresh your store.

 ### With JIT (requires SideStore)
 - Tap the play icon, it will jump to SideStore and exit.